gmcarelli/Medical-Database-Analysis/README.md

 # Medical_Image_Analysis

-This project consists in a performance analysis of medical image storage and recovery between different programing languages(Java, Python and C++) and differents databases (postgreSQL, Neo4J and MongoDB)
+This project consists in a performance analysis of medical image storage and recovery between different programing languages(Java, Python and C++) and different databases (postgreSQL, Neo4J and MongoDB)